Gajasurve/Blacklister-IP/README.md

 Check Bulk IP address for blacklist reputation

-I Made this scipt to check bluk ip address from device logs for realtime blacklist reputaion.
+I Made this script to check bluk ip address from device logs for realtime blacklist reputation.
 Ipvoid provide service to check ip among 94-98 Realtime blacklist services and takes 15-30 seconds to check manually for each ip.
+This script does check 1000+ Ips in Mins.

 USAGE: